cinole/cinole/README.md

 ## <img src="https://i.imgur.com/g4uAchW.gif" width="30" /> ABOUT ME
 💬 Ask me anything: <a href="https://chillwithsu.com/">chillwithsu.com</a>
 ## Quote of the day:
-<em>&quot;A single act of kindness throws out roots in all directions, and the roots spring up and make new trees.&quot;</em> <br>
+<em>&quot;The more you take responsibility for your past and present, the more you are able to create the future you seek.&quot;</em> <br>
-— Amelia Earhart
+— Celestine Chua

 ⚡ Fun fact: <em><strong>No pain, no gain</strong></em>